Albanians

 - Globalization Effects

-- Globalization has brought economic opportunities and cultural exchange, but also challenges in preserving traditional practices.
+- Globalization has brought economic opportunities and cultural exchanges, but also challenges such as cultural homogenization and the loss of traditional practices.

 - Urbanization Effects